About this listing

 Of course, there is always music, for example in The Oliver Plunkett, which also serves Irish-themed food.

-This is a family home, with friendly neighbors on either side, so we would appreciate guests who intend to use the house as a base for sleeping and relaxing while touring, sightseeing or studying in Cork.
+This is a quiet family home, with friendly neighbors on either side, so we would appreciate guests who intend to use the house as a base for sleeping and relaxing while sightseeing or studying in Cork.

 Do not leave rubbish in your room, I can give you a bag to place in the outdoor bin.
+No smoking.

 This is my home and my work space, so I'm sure that there are all kinds of little things that I don't realize yet!
 We can have a chat when you arrive.